scholtzm/vapor/docs/API.md

 ### apI.webLogOn()
 Calls Vapor's internal webLogOn method.

-Listen to `cookies` event to receive new array of cookies.
+Listen to `cookies` event to receive new array of cookies and sessionid.

 You should call this function ONLY if you believe cookies have expired, e.g. you logged into your account from another IP / browser and you are getting